Biomarkers of Chronic Cardiac Injury and Hemodynamic Stress Identify a Malignant Phenotype of LV Hypertrophy

 - J.A. de Lemos, M.H.
 Drazner, T. Omland et al. Association of troponin T detected with a highly sensitive assay and cardiac structure and mortality risk in the general population.
 JAMA 2010;304:2503–2512.

-Keywords: Biological Markers, Follow-Up Studies, Heart Failure, Heart Failure, Diastolic, Hemodynamics, Hypertrophy, Left Ventricular, Magnetic Resonance Imaging, Natriuretic Peptide, Brain, Phenotype, Risk Factors, Troponin T
+Keywords: Biomarkers, Follow-Up Studies, Heart Failure, Heart Failure, Diastolic, Hemodynamics, Hypertrophy, Left Ventricular, Magnetic Resonance Imaging, Natriuretic Peptide, Brain, Phenotype, Risk Factors, Troponin T

 < Back to Listings